Skip to Content

 How do I obtain my CAS?

 • You must have firmly accepted an unconditional offer before your Confirmation of Acceptance for Studies (CAS) can be issued.
 This means that we must be in receipt of your final transcripts and certificates confirming the award of your qualifications and, if applicable, English language results.
-These documents should be scanned and uploaded to the Direct Applications Portal.
+These documents should be scanned and uploaded to the Queen's Portal.
 Please make sure you include your Application number and full name in any correspondence with us.
 This will help us to administer your application efficiently.

 • The University will make all reasonable efforts to ensure that offers of admission are only made to applicants who are likely to be eligible for a CAS statement.